-NASA will be using Box for submission of these proposal packages.
+NASA will be using the Proposal Submissions and Award Management System (ProSAMS) for the submission of these proposal packages.
+All offerors must use ProSAMS for submitting a completed proposal package.
 This solicitation guides firms through the steps for submitting a complete proposal package.
 All submissions are through a secure connection and most communication between NASA and the firm is through email.
-To access Box, go to https://nasagov.app.box.com/f/32ef3edd858549c08756e3640c3f1fc2.
+ProSAMS requires firm registration and login.
+To access ProSAMS, go to https://prosams.nasa.gov/.
 Additional details are available in section 6.

-The Complete Phase I proposal package contains a slide deck, white paper, and all required forms as described in section 3.5.3 below.
+The complete Phase I proposal package shall contain a slide deck, white paper, and all required forms as described in section 3.5.3 below.